Chapter 1: Forks

 I didn't need to be very detailed in my note to Renée, but the upcoming half-a-year of school was significant enough to warrant some heavy duty scribbling.
 Out came the spiral notebook.
 I wrote without dwelling on the words or trying to edit.
 If I decided that what came out of my brain was too terrible to be recorded, I could set the page on fire - after I had seen what was on it for myself.

 I was used to a huge school with the resources that were the privilege of densely populated districts.
 I was used to being able to disappear in a sea of people.
-I wasn't used to Fork's student population three hundred and fifty-eight, counting me.
+I wasn't used to Forks's student population of three hundred and fifty-eight, counting me.
 I had to enter in the middle of the year.
 Everyone else already knew each other - moreover, everyone else had known each other from earliest childhood.
 Forks was one of those towns where a few people left and almost nobody ever turned up.
 I'd been born here and I'd spent the odd summer month here, but Charlie didn't live close to any families with kids my age, and I'd certainly never attended school here before.
 I was only sort of native, and wouldn't know any of my classmates.

 Towns this small were also the natural habitat of gossip.
 If Charlie had mentioned to any of his friends or fellow police officers that his daughter was coming to stay for good, everybody in Forks who wasn't too young to have acquired language yet was also party to the information.
 I couldn't disappear: everyone would know who I was just by process of elimination, even if my resemblance to my father wouldn't do it.